-The Company has an Audit & Risk Management committee comprising Mr. Anand Taggarsi, Mr. Ashok G Rajani, and Ms. Kalpana Tirpude.
+The Company has an Audit & Risk Management committee comprising Mr. Anand Taggarsi, Mr. Ashok G Rajani, and Ms. Kalpana

+Tirpude.
 The Board has accepted the recommendations made by the Audit & Risk Management Committee from time to time.
-Details about the meetings held during the year is provided in the Corporate Governance Report.

 Risk Management

 Risk management policy of the Company promotes a proactive approach in reporting, evaluating and resolving risks associated with the business.
 Mechanisms for identification and prioritisation of risks include risk survey, business risk environment scanning, and inputs from the Materiality Assessment Report and focused discussions in Risk Management workshops.